 - Do you think you were exposed to genital herpes or another sexually transmitted infection (STI)?
 How do you know?
 Did your partner tell you?

 - Do you have sores in the genital area or anywhere else on your body?

 - Do you have any urinary symptoms, including frequent urination, burning or stinging with urination, or urinating in small amounts?

-- If you have discharge from the vagina or penis, it is important to note any smell or color.
+- If you have discharge from the vagina or penis, does it have any smell or color?